 - Property crimes like theft or larceny.

-During a criminal records search, you generally will not be able to find out if they has had any infractions like moving violations:
+During a criminal records search, you generally will not be able to find out if they have had any infractions like moving violations:

 - Other moving violations.